hsp-iit/ergocub-perception/README.md

 to remove the container and the tmux session.
 You can then erase the "onnxs" folder in the root directory.

+### Other files
+Other files are needed, you can find them [here](https://drive.google.com/file/d/1iJc_2rBkVeslFHP0jOLU87y6tR2fGLfZ/view?usp=sharing).

 ### Test installation
 To test the installation, launch:
 ```
 ./start.sh -ys
 ```

+### Run with webcam
+In order to test the pipeline with the webcam, follow [.](https://askubuntu.com/questions/1405903/capturing-webcam-video-with-opencv-in-wsl2).